Modular DNA origami-based electrochemical detection of DNA and proteins: Discussion and conclusion

 The modularity of the lily pad provides benefits beyond simply altering the sensor's target specificity: {\em e.g.} we used a library of swappable linkers and curtain strands to optimize sensor performance.
 Through this approach, we obtained ssDNA (Fig.~2) and streptavidin sensors (Figs.~3 and~4) that can translate picomolar-range changes in analyte concentration to many-fold changes in signal, achieving gains that significantly surpass existing E-DNA/E-AB sensors.
 The same library could be used to optimize gain and LoD of lily pad sensors that use any of the binders or sensing modalities (sandwich, split aptamer, or aptamer switch) described above.

 Beyond sensor optimization, modularity enables practical chip and sensor reuse.
 When testing different lily pad designs, we reused chips over ten times by simply treating them with hot water to remove one sensor from the surface linkers, and then adding a new sensor.
-Our streptavidin sensor regeneration experiments showed that sensors themselves could be reused, and further suggest that sensor specificity could be changed ``on the fly'', by exchanging the analyte binding domain on the adaptor strands at every cycle of regeneration, using only mild, non-denaturing strand displacement reactions.
+In separate experiments, our streptavidin sensor regeneration method showed that sensors themselves could be reset to unbound state even with a tightly-bound ligand such as streptavidin, simply by using toehold-mediated strand displacement, and rebinding fresh biotin-displaying adaptor strands.
+Furthermore, this approach suggests that sensor specificity could be completely changed ``on the fly'', by exchanging the analyte binding domain using different binder-displaying adaptor strands at every cycle of regeneration, using only these mild, non-denaturing strand displacement reactions.

 Similar to E-AB sensors, our platform is reagentless and signaling relies on target-binding induced conformational change---it thus has the potential to work in complex biological matrices, {\em in vivo} and ultimately in awake behaving animals.
 Achieving this potential will require strategies to increase the lifespan of the electrode and monolayer in serum\cite{DegradationMechanismsSerumAptamerSensors2023}.
 Hardening origami to nuclease degradation, low Mg{$^{2+}$} concentrations, and nonspecific binding {\em in vivo}, while maintaining its structure and functionality, would also be necessary.
 Such hardening has been achieved by a variety of methods\cite{ChandrasekaranNucleaseResistantDNANanotech2021} including increasing helical packing density, chemical cross-linking, coating with block copolymers and functionalization with unnatural nucleotides and end-groups; these methods should translate readily to the lily pad.